 Given the massive deal size, commercial risk, multi-national nature, and complex regulatory and legal environment of many pharma deals, the stakes are high and the expected value can be elusive.
 Deals in the pharmaceutical industry often decrease shareholder value and increase risk for acquirers due to ineffective integration execution.
 A Business Week survey found that nearly 40% of respondents blamed the PMI process and lack of communication for transaction failures.

 While it may seem obvious that a successful acquisition requires meticulous PMI planning, critical details are often overlooked in even the most carefully documented integration plans.
-PMI teams tend to focus on tangible, quantifiable components of the integration, such as corporate governance, financial strategy, and value creation strategy that can be easily documented, planned for, and communicated to shareholders, but other intangible components, such as people, culture, and customer relationship management can get overlooked or not prioritized.
-According to a senior M&A executive at a Fortune 500 global pharmaceutical company, it is essential to engage with the newly acquired employees as quickly as possible to identify potential issues and understand their priorities.
+PMI teams tend to focus on tangible, quantifiable components of the integration, such as corporate governance, financial strategy, and value creation strategy that can be easily documented, planned for and communicated to shareholders, but other intangible components, such as people, culture, and customer relationship management can get overlooked or not prioritized.
+According to a senior merger and acquisition executive at a Fortune 500 global pharmaceutical company, it is essential to engage with newly acquired employees as quickly as possible to identify potential issues and understand their priorities.
 This helps reduce the frustrations and enables a more seamless integration.

-Unintended side effects of M&A deals like employee dissatisfaction, layoffs or attrition, management issues, customer/HCP defection, and decreased productivity can have an especially great impact on pharmaceutical companies because of the highly specialized and knowledge-based nature of the industry.
+Unintended side effects of merger and acquisition deals like employee dissatisfaction, layoffs or attrition, management issues, customer/HCP defection, and decreased productivity can have an especially great impact on pharmaceutical companies because of the highly specialized and knowledge-based nature of the industry.
 Though pharma companies seek to develop their pipeline through strategic M&A, it is critical they retain the key talent that ultimately develops that pipeline.
 According to Herb Neuman, MD, MBA, Advisor to Acquis Affiliate Company SSI Strategy: “Retaining human capital is critical and is often overlooked.
 Pharma companies often acquire businesses with very different cultures.
 It’s essential to do as much work [as possible] pre-close to assess the differences and determine the appropriate integration plans.
 This goes beyond HR.
 It must come from the C-suite and often there is value in bringing in a third party to help manage the PMI.”

 The Solution: Focus on the Intangibles

 It is essential to recognize the importance of the less tangible, people-centric components of PMI because such issues can make or break the long-term success of a transaction.
-By addressing the human element with a comprehensive change management plan integrated into the overall PMI program, organizations can not only ensure long-term success, but also extract additional value from the deal.
+By addressing the human element with a comprehensive change management plan integrated into the overall PMI program, organizations can not only ensure long-term success but also extract additional value from the deal.
 Acquis recommends three key steps:

-A) Include people (internal and external) and culture in early stages of PMI planning: Assign dedicated resources to address people and culture issues early in the pre-close planning process.
+A) Include people (internal and external) and culture in the early stages of PMI planning: Assign dedicated resources to address people and culture issues early in the pre-close planning process.
 By identifying and mapping cultural and organizational differences between merging companies early on, management can ensure that people issues are not overlooked later.